 Preventing Amputation, Extending Lives

-American Endovascular has the extraordinary track record of saving more than 80% of patient limbs after they were told they needed an amputation.
+The American Endovascular centers and affiliated physicians have the extraordinary track record of saving more than 80% of patient limbs after they were told they needed an amputation.

 - Undertake highly complex procedures for Peripheral Arterial Disease and Critical Limb Ischemia that others cannot do.